Premijer liga (Croatian basketball)

-The Favbet Premijer liga (Favbet Premier League, lit.
-'Favbet Premier League'), also known as simply Premijer liga, is the first tier level men's professional basketball league in Croatia.
+The Super Sport Premijer liga (Super Sport Premier League, lit.
+'Super Sport Premier League'), also known as simply Premijer liga, is the first tier level men's professional basketball league in Croatia.
 It began in 1991, following the breakup of SFR Yugoslavia and therefore the Yugoslav League, and is organized by the Croatian Basketball Federation.

 Favbet Premijer liga, which is played under FIBA rules, currently consists of 12 teams.
 The most successful club is KK Cibona with 19 championship titles.

 History

 Prior to 1991, clubs from Croatia played in the Yugoslav First Federal League.
 From the inaugural season in 1946, three Croatian clubs won 15 national championships in total; Zadar (six titles), Split (six titles), and Cibona (three titles).